 The region was included by UNESCO in the list of model global regions for sustainable livelihoods and economies.

-Best Places to see in Bludenz Austria
+12 most beautiful places to see in Bludenz Austria

 - Bludenz old town